 Business support services | · Property management · Information and Communication Technologies (ICT) · FM management and contracts · Human resource management |

 With the increase in the population, it is hard to manage residential areas effectively (Waheed, 2009).
 Moreover, people are inspired to live in a high profile area or buildings where all advanced facilities are available.
 Living in high-rise buildings has become a trend for people of all countries.
-All those people who can afford a house prefer to live in high rise building where they are accommodated with many services.
-A high rise building can be multi-unit that means having same buildings within same area.
-It is observed that people choose high-rise buildings as their residence because they pay enough fees for the locations and services, which are offered by company who own that building.
+All those people who can afford a house prefer to live in high-rise buildings where they are accommodated with many services.
+A high-rise building can be multi-unit which means having the same buildings within the same area.
+It is observed that people choose high-rise buildings as their residences because they pay enough fees for the locations and services, which are offered by a company that owns that building.

 Figure 2: high-rise residential buildings